 In Real Time Sampling Mode the sample rate can be set to a maximum of 500 MS/s.
-In Random Equivalent Time Sampling Mode the sample rate can be set to a maximum of 2.5 TS/s.
+In Random Equivalent Time Sampling Mode depending on the model the sample rate can be set to a maximum of 5 TS/s.